harrisonkwhite/kaozeth/README.md

 For Linux, there are a number of dependencies you might need to manually install.
 CMake will report if any are missing.

+You can also use the "run.sh" shell script if on a platform which supports it.

 > **Important:** The game itself depends on the assets folder being in the current working directory.

 ---